Household air pollution: Primary intervention for children

 Children up to five years of age spend 90% of their time at home.
 Globally, 50% of pneumonia deaths among children under five years of age are due to particulate matter inhaled from indoor air pollution.
 Many homes around the world used solid fuels for cooking.
 These fuels release large amounts of carbon monoxide and fine particulate matter.
 These chemical irritants when inhaled may cause different pulmonary conditions ranging from pulmonary epithelial cancer or acute pulmonary tract infection.
+Using commercial cooking fuels is a much cleaner and more efficient way to cook without causing an immense buildup of indoor air pollution.
+Kerosene, gas, and electricity have a much lower prevalence of asthma among children (8.3%) than in households that burn biomass (46.6-48.8%).
+However, the implementation of clean air intervention that involves constant intervention and constraints in air pollution exposure may be the most viable and possible effort to combat and intervene with childhood HAP illnesses and disabilities truly.

 Country examples

 Kenya

 As of 2004, Kenya has shown a willingness to undertake biomass energy issues with the understanding that consumption is associated with indoor air pollution and environmental degradation.
 Suggestions from the United Nations Development Programme include establishing an institution that will deal exclusively with biomass energy by developing policy guidelines on sustainable firewood, charcoal, and modern biomass such as cleaner fuels and wind, solar, and small scale hydropower.
 Short-term solutions rest in more efficient domestic energy use by way of improved cook stoves which provide more affordable options in the near future than a complete shift to nonsolid fuels.
 Long-term solutions rest on transition to modern cleaner fuels and alternative energy sources within a broad international and national policy and economic agenda.
 Government support for long-term solutions is feasible as witnessed by current efforts in Zambia to develop policy to promote biofuels.